On the central levels problem: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{thm:gk} (even $n$)] We show that $\Lambda_n$, $n\geq 2$ even, defined in~\eqref{eq:desc0} is a cycle ordering of the Greene-Kleitman chains, by proving that any consecutive pair of chains is connected at their top or bottom ends alternatingly, starting with the first chain $*^n$ of length~$n$ that is traversed from bottom to top.
 We will also establish the following additional property~P: For any two consecutive chains~$C$ and~$C'$ connected at their top ends, we either have $C=f(C')$ or $f(C)=C'$.
 These invariants can easily be checked for the induction base case~$n=2$, which is given by $\Lambda_2=**,01$.

-For the induction step consider $n\geq 2$ to be even, and assume that $\Lambda_n$ is a cycle ordering satisfying property~P. Clearly, the descendants $\lambda(C)$ for any chain~$C$ from~$\Lambda_n$ can be joined as shown on the left hand side of Figure~\ref{fig:desc}, by Lemma~\ref{lem:conn-desc}, so we only need to check the connections between the first and last chains among consecutive groups of descendants.
+For the induction step consider $n\geq 2$ to be even, and assume that $\Lambda_n$ is a cycle ordering satisfying property~P. By Lemma~\ref{lem:conn-desc}, the descendants $\lambda(C)$ for any chain~$C$ from~$\Lambda_n$ can be joined as shown on the left hand side of Figure~\ref{fig:desc}, so we only need to check the connections between the first and last chains among consecutive groups of descendants.
 Indeed, if $C$ and~$C'$ are consecutive in~$\Lambda_n$ and joined at their bottom ends, then $C$ is traversed from top to bottom and $C'$ from bottom to top in the Hamilton cycle; see the top left part of Figure~\ref{fig:join}.
 Consequently, by Lemma~\ref{lem:dir}, we have $|C|\not\equiv |{*}^n|=n \cmod 4$ and $|C'|\equiv n \cmod 4$, i.e., by~\eqref{eq:rev} the sequence $\Lambda_{n+2}$ contains $\lambda(C)^R$ and $\lambda(C')$, and indeed, the bottom vertex of the last chain of $\lambda(C)^R$, namely $*C*$, is connected to the bottom vertex of the first chain of~$\lambda(C')$, namely $*C'*$, by Lemma~\ref{lem:conn-bot}.
-Similarly, if $C$ and~$C'$ are consecutive in~$\Lambda_n$ and joined at their top ends, then $C$ is traversed from bottom to top and $C'$ from top to bottom in the Hamilton cycle; see the top right part of Figure~\ref{fig:join}.
-Consequently, by Lemma~\ref{lem:dir}, we have $|C|\equiv n \cmod 4$ and $|C'|\not\equiv n \cmod 4$, i.e., by~\eqref{eq:rev} the sequence $\Lambda_{n+2}$ contains $\lambda(C)$ and $\lambda(C')^R$, and indeed, the bottom vertex of the last chain of $\lambda(C)$, namely $\ell(*C*)$, is connected to the bottom vertex of the first chain of~$\lambda(C')^R$, namely $\ell(*C'*)$, using that by property~P we have either $C=f(C')$ or $f(C)=C'$, so we can invoke Lemma~\ref{lem:conn-top0}.
-Moreover, property~P still holds for~$\Lambda_{n+2}$ by the definition~\eqref{eq:desc0} (note that if $|C|=0$, then we have $0C1=f({*}C{*})$). \end{proof}